Data Management: What Is It & Why Is It Important

 The concept of data management dates back to the 1980s when larger portions of our daily lives began to take place in a digital space.
 In years past, virtually all employee, customer, and record information was stored on hard files.
 Even medical records were noted on paper, then stored in file cabinets or storage facilities.
 Storing data took up a large amount of physical space as well as a significant portion of employees' time.
 Every piece of information had to be handwritten and then stored strategically so that it could be located at a later point in time.

 As technology progressed, more information began exchanging hands in a digital fashion.
 First, corporations switched to magnetic strips and card readers, then, to random access storage.
 As it became easier and faster to store, transfer, and access data, corporations became able to produce and keep more of it.
-The concept of process management helped streamline the process of accessing such information, and the digital age began to take over the handwritten information of decades past.
+The concept of a data management plan helps streamline the process of accessing such information, and the digital age began to take over the handwritten information of decades past.

 The process of data management looks at how companies and organizations keep, move, and access the seemingly endless amounts of data that they have today.
 Data management includes many different disciplines, affecting the information at each point of its lifecycle.
 Today, you may also hear data management referred to as information management or knowledge management as these two words have become synonymous with "data" in the present landscape.